 You could turn your table into a race track by using a white table cloth and placing strips of black material across the top.
-Paint some white or yellow lines on to complete the look.
+Paint some white or yellow lines to complete the look.
 Give each child their own toy car at their seat with a little name card next to it.
 This is a great, simple way to complete the look, and – as an added bonus – won’t cause any problems when it comes to where they want to sit!

 If your child loves Disney Pixar’s Cars, there’s no shortage of Cars merchandise available.
-Buy some Cars paper plates, cups and napkins or let the kids choose their own character; letting the birthday boy or girl choose who they want to be first of course!
+Buy some Cars paper plates, cups and napkins or let the kids choose their own character; let the birthday boy or girl choose who they want to be first of course!

 No party is complete without a selection of tasty treats.
-Make or buy in some simple party classics like sausage rolls, mini pizzas and finger sandwiches.
+Make or buy some simple party classics like sausage rolls, mini pizzas and finger sandwiches.
 Inject your party spread with your car theme by making some wheels out of crackers, or steering wheels out of strawberry laces.

 You can get really inventive with your car-themed foods, and if they don’t quite turn out how you expected, the kids won’t mind!

 It’s up to you whether you want to take on the challenge of making a car-themed cake yourself, or whether you want to buy one in.

 If you’re taking on the car cake challenge, however, you can be as creative as you like.
 You can use a mould to bake a car-shaped cake, or bake a regular round or square cake, and add the car decorations afterwards.